dfinity/interface-spec/spec/index.md

 This function returns fee percentiles, measured in millisatoshi/vbyte (1000 millisatoshi = 1 satoshi), over the last 10,000 transactions in the specified network, i.e., over the transactions in the last approximately 4-10 blocks.

 The [standard nearest-rank estimation method](https://en.wikipedia.org/wiki/Percentile#The_nearest-rank_method), inclusive, with the addition of a 0th percentile is used.
 Concretely, for any i from 1 to 100, the ith percentile is the fee with rank `⌈i * 100⌉`.
 The 0th percentile is defined as the smallest fee (excluding coinbase transactions).

+## The IC Provisional API {#ic-provisional-api}

+The IC Provisional API for creating canisters and topping up canisters out of thin air is only available in local development instances.

+### IC method `provisional_create_canister_with_cycles` {#ic-provisional_create_canister_with_cycles}

+This method can be called by canisters as well as by external users via ingress messages.

+As a provisional method on development instances, the `provisional_create_canister_with_cycles` method is provided.
+It behaves as `create_canister`, but initializes the canister's balance with `amount` fresh cycles (using `DEFAULT_PROVISIONAL_CYCLES_BALANCE` if `amount = null`).
+If `specified_id` is provided, the canister is created under this id.
+Note that canister creation using `create_canister` or `provisional_create_canister_with_cycles` with `specified_id = null` can fail after calling `provisional_create_canister_with_cycles` with provided `specified_id`.
+In that case, canister creation should be retried.

+The optional `sender_canister_version` parameter can contain the caller's canister version.
+If provided, its value must be equal to `ic0.canister_version`.

+Cycles added to this call via `ic0.call_cycles_add` and `ic0.call_cycles_add128` are returned to the caller.

+This method is only available in local development instances.

+### IC method `provisional_top_up_canister` {#ic-provisional_top_up_canister}

+This method can be called by canisters as well as by external users via ingress messages.

+As a provisional method on development instances, the `provisional_top_up_canister` method is provided.
+It adds `amount` cycles to the balance of canister identified by `amount`.

+Cycles added to this call via `ic0.call_cycles_add` and `ic0.call_cycles_add128` are returned to the caller.

+Any user can top-up any canister this way.

+This method is only available in local development instances.

 ## Certification {#certification}